 When a pregnancy ends in a loss, you and your partner may go through a wide range of feelings and emotions.
 Some parents may accept the loss of their baby as another life experience they have to deal with and move on.
-For others the loss can be overwhelming and it takes longer.
+For others, the loss can be overwhelming and it takes longer.
 These reactions are very individual.
 There is no right or wrong way to feel.

-The loss of a pregnancy or baby is often considered as one of the most difficult losses a person can experience.
+The loss of a baby is often considered as one of the most difficult losses a person can experience.
 Many parents have said that taking time to say goodbye in a meaningful way helped them at the time of loss, and later, through the grief process.